 Klonopin (Clonazepam) is a benzodiazepine used for the short-term treatment of seizures and panic attacks.
 It has many side effects with potentially harmful consequences, but the drug is most dangerous because of its potential for abuse and addiction.

-We can divide Klonopin withdrawal symptoms into two categories; physical and psychological.
+Klonopin withdrawal symptoms are commonly divided into two categories; physical and psychological

 Physical Klonopin withdrawal symptoms include: